DestinationsEurope

 Stunning architecture and some truly spectacular views around this place make it a perfect choice to start your day with.

-Then, you will move on to the Linderhof Palace (photos above), another magnificent structure that’s simply jaw dropping.
+Then, you will move on to the Linderhof Palace, another magnificent structure that’s simply jaw dropping.

 Also built in the 19th century, like Neuschwanstein, the palace is smaller but still impressive, mainly due to the amazing surroundings and natural beauty.